chrisK00/PrettyConsoleHelper/README.md

 # PrettyConsoleHelper

-A small and quickly made Library for Console apps that provides a prettier and easier experience with output and input parsing/validating while helping beginners avoid tedious tasks
+A small and quickly made Library for Console apps that provides a prettier and easier experience with output and input parsing/validating while helping beginners avoid tedious tasks.
+It will also wrap the Console class in an interface in order to make ReadLines and ReadKeys testable

 Includes a InputHelper, ConsoleTable and ConsoleOutput